 Black Heritage Through Visual Rhythms

-The 2022 Special Exhibition season kicks off in February, with the DAI exclusive Black Heritage Through Visual Rhythms, presented in collaboration with Dayton’s own African American Visual Artists Guild.
+The 2022 Special Exhibition season kicks off with the DAI exclusive Black Heritage Through Visual Rhythms, presented in collaboration with Dayton’s own African American Visual Artists Guild.

 This marks the seventh annual presentation of Black Heritage Through Visual Rhythms and its first time being hosted at the Dayton Art Institute.
 The exhibition’s Best in Show winner will be featured in a 2023 Focus Exhibition at the DAI.

-A full-color catalog will accompany the exhibition.
-A number of related programs are being planned in conjunction with Black Heritage Through Visual Rhythms; check back often for updates!
+A full-color catalog, available for purchase at the Museum Store, accompanies the exhibition.
+A number of related programs are being planned in conjunction with Black Heritage Through Visual Rhythms; follow the link, and check back often for updates!

 The African American Visual Artists Guild is a Dayton-based non-profit committed to serving the arts, artists and community by promoting, developing, empowering and cultivating visual arts and artists.

 Featured Image: Don Coulter, The Seventies Groove (Detail), 2020, Leather, Suede, Denim, Synthetic Hair, Wood, Various Fabrics, 36″ x 48″ x 2″.

 Norman and Mary Rita Weissman

 African-American Community Fund’s John and Hester Moore General Purpose Fund